Lillard scores 26, Blazers hand Hornets 6th straight loss - KTVZ

 TIP-INS

-Blazers: Played without Jerami Grant (ankle), Jusuf Nurkic (adductor) and Keon Johnson (hip pointer). … Simons and Lillard had four-point plays on back-to-back possessions in the second quarter. … Hart had 11 rebounds.
+Blazers: Along with Grant and Nurkic, Keon Johnson (hip pointer) also sat out. … Simons and Lillard had four-point plays on back-to-back possessions in the second quarter. … Josh Hart had 11 rebounds.

-Hornets: LaMelo Ball (ankle), Gordon Hayward (shoulder) and Cody Martin (quad) remained out. … Kelly Oubre finished with 16 points but was just 1 of 11 from beyond the arc. … Bench was outscored 35-22.
+Hornets: Kelly Oubre finished with 16 points but was just 1 of 11 from beyond the arc. … Bench was outscored 35-22.

 UP NEXT